slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 # PaneViewList API
 The Implementation of these functions will move from `DocumentManager` to `MainViewManager`.
 See the section at the bottom of this document for a list of [deprecated Workingset APIs](#deprecating-legacy-apis) that need to be kept for backwards compatibility.

-Moving these functions to `MainViewManager` is being done primarily because each view pane will have its own `PaneViewList` and `MainViewManager` manages the view panes so it makes sense to move it there.
-But, architecturally, it makes sense that the this list is a property of the view because it's really the structure of the UI -- **not the document**.
+Moving this functionality to `MainViewManager` is being done primarily because each view pane will have its own `PaneViewList` and `MainViewManager` manages the view panes so it makes sense to move it there.
+But, architecturally, it makes sense that this list is a property of the view because it's really a UI structure.

 Extension Authors and 3rd party developers are encouraged to use other methods whenever possible to work with the set of open documents.
 See the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) and the section below on *[Workingset Alternatives](#workingset-alternatives)* for more information.